Kong/terraform-provider-konnect/docs/resources/gateway_custom_plugin_streaming.md

 - `control_plane_id` (String) The UUID of your control plane.
 This variable is available in the Konnect manager.
 Requires replacement if changed.
 - `handler` (String) The handler for the given custom plugin.
 - `name` (String) The name to associate with the given custom plugin.
+Consider using a distinct prefix for custom plugins to avoid naming conflicts with new bundled plugins in future Kong releases.
 - `schema` (String) The schema for the given custom plugin.

 ### Optional